5. Processing unidimensional data#

 ## (array([10, 20, 30, 40, 50, 70]), array([3, 2, 3, 5, 1, 1]))

-This can be used to determine if all the values in a vector are unique:
+It can help determine if all the values in a vector are unique:

 np.all(np.unique(x, return_counts=True)[1] == 1)